dzervoudakes/react-scaffolder/README.md

 [![prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://prettier.io/)
 [![license](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-## The Concept: Similar to Create React App, Not a Replacement
+## The Concept: A Homegrown Alternative to Create React App

 Create React App is an objectively _awesome_ tool and I have nothing but nice things to say about it.
 Over time, I've decided that I want to learn more about the engine behind the application, and so I started crafting and evolving my own React + Webpack configuration over time as a learning experience.